chrisib/EuroPi/software/contrib/pams.md

   - `Trigger`: the clock will toggle between the running & stopped states on a rising edge
   - `Reset`: the clock will not change, but all waveforms & euclidean patterns will reset to the beginning
   - `Clk`: DIN is used as an external clock source.
 When the script is running (i.e. after pressing B1) the incoming signal will be used to advance the clock.
-This signal is assumed to be 48 PPQN.
-(If you use an unclocked LFO as the clock source you may need to use an external clock multiplier to speed it up!)
+This signal's PPQN value is determined by the `PPQN` setting, below
+- `PPQN` -- Set the PPQN for external clock sources.
+Only applies if `DIN Mode` is set to `Clk`.
+Defaults to 12 PPQN Note that setting the PPQN too high, especially at faster clock speeds, may cause some instability with the overall clock rate.
 - `Stop-Rst` -- Stop & Reset: if true, all waves & euclidean patterns will reset when the clock starts.
   Otherwise they will continue from where they stopped